 -Jenn Donovan – Tech Today, March 21, 2017

-Erin is a second year accounting student from Traverse City, Michigan.
+Erin is a second-year accounting student from Traverse City, Michigan.
 During her search for the perfect university, she recalls looking for school with a prestigious academic atmosphere in a location that would allow her to continue to enjoy the outdoors.
 In the fall of her senior year, Erin was invited to participate in the School of Business and Economics’ Impact Scholarship Competition.
-At the competition, Erin and her family had the opportunity to meet several faculty members including Dr. Heather Knewtson.
+At the competition, Erin and her family had the opportunity to meet several faculty members.

-This fall, two years after participating in the scholarship competition, Erin had Dr. Knewtson for Introduction to Finance.
-Even though they had met briefly, and some time ago, Dr. Knewtson remembered having met Erin and her parents at the competition and was excited to have her in class.
-Joel too recalled having met Erin, and was enthusiastic that she had chosen to pursue a degree at Michigan Tech.
+This fall, two years after participating in the scholarship competition, the same professors that Erin met during Impact, she now had as instructors in class.
+They remembered having met Erin and her parents at the competition and were excited to have her in class.
 Erin says this is just one example of our faculty truly caring about their students.

 While Erin is only half way through her second year, she knows she will pursue the Accelerated Accounting (MS) Michigan Tech and take the CPA exam.
 We are excited to see what the coming years have in store for her!